 What is the Google temporary hold charge?

 A Google temporary hold is an authorization charge — typically between $0 and $2 — that Google places on your payment method to verify it works.
 This is not an actual charge.
 The hold is placed when you add a new payment method to your Google account, subscribe to a Google service, or update your billing information.
+Similar unexpected charges like a DoorDash charge can also appear due to delivery subscriptions or shared accounts.

 The key distinction: a temporary hold is a pending authorization that should drop off without being billed.
 An actual charge posts to your account and deducts money.
 If a Google charge has posted (not pending) and you don't recognize the service, it's likely a subscription you forgot about rather than a verification hold.